 Redistribution is a whole-of-State process.
 The primary goal is to distribute the enrolled electors as evenly as possible across New South Wales.
 All suggestions and comments on suggestions received from the public will be considered by the Panel when deciding where the boundaries should be drawn,” said Justice Emmett.

 Other factors taken into consideration include: demographic trends, community interests (economic, social and regional), means of communication and travel, physical features and area, mountains and other natural boundaries, and boundaries of existing districts.

 Electoral Districts Review Suggestions.

 Members of the public were invited to suggest changes to the current electoral boundaries and names.
-Those suggestions have now been published on the NSW Electoral Commission’s website for public inspection and comment here.
+Those suggestions were published on the NSW Electoral Commission’s website for public inspection and comment.

 There are a few suggestions for boundary changes to the Lane Cove electorate.
 The major parties have suggested the following:

 Liberal Party – read the full document here.

 Australian Labor Party – read the full document here.

 The National Party – read the full document here.

 The Greens – read the full document here.